huangsam/chowist/README.md

 For this leg of the project, the focus is to make the app clean, elegant and resilient.
 Here are the remaining tasks:

-- Create unit tests and model helpers as necessary

-Some goodies would include the following:

 - Enable a custom domain like www.ciscochef.com
 - Enable API keys